Adore2113/MarsHSim/docs/notes/water_process.md

         - WPA: 0.50
         - BPA: 0.40

+    ♡ idle power is a small fixed fraction of base power

     ♡ running power consists of a fixed baseline amount plus a load dependent amount

-    ♡ the load dependent amount increases with the amount of the processor's available capacity being used

-    ♡ idle power is a small fixed fraction of base power

     ♡ calculation:
         - amount factor: